corning-incorporated/citam/docs/tutorial.rst

     $ citam engine export-floorplan TF2 0 -o TF2_ingested.svg -v

 Use any SVG viewer (like your web browser) to visualize the exported file.
 Fig. 2 shows what the ingested floor plan looks like.
-CITAM has removed walls that it thinks are unncecessary (based on whether they fall between two hallways).
+CITAM has removed walls that it thinks are unnecessary (based on whether they fall between two hallways).
 CITAM has also added doors to each space.